CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 Once you’ve completed and tested your Main.java program, submit it to the Gradescope assignment titled Lab1_Submission_Test.

 Please ensure:

+There is no package name in your code.
+We are using the default package.

 Your file is named Main.java